 32. “The best option for treating cysts is to get a cortisone injection.”

 Not true.
 Of all the different types of acne, cystic acne can be the most frustrating to treat and the most damaging to the skin.
 The downsides of cortisone injections are that they are expensive, you must spend time waiting in a doctor’s office, and more seriously, the skin can atrophy at the injection site and end up looking sunken.
 This is usually temporary but can take up to a few months to heal.
 Every time a needle enters the skin, whether it’s for reducing wrinkles with cosmetic fillers or treating acne cysts with cortisone, there is always a risk.

 A safer and less costly option is to apply a product specifically formulated for calming the infection.
-Anti Cyst Treatment is one such product that works incredibly well.
+Anti Bump Solution is one such product that works incredibly well.
 It has been a miracle worker in my skincare line for 25 years.
 Anti Cyst uses a purified form of lactic acid along with an advanced delivery system to dissolve and digest the cystic infection and encourage a quicker recovery.
 Most users find that it heals cysts 50% quicker than when using nothing at all.